umbrellaplug/umbrellaplug.github.io/README.md

 **The plugin will not work without at least 1 debrid account**

+##Update Issues
+The package for scrapers has been changed.
+This is going to cause issues updating for some people.
+If you download Cocoscrapers from repo then attempt to update it will work.
+You need to have cocoscrapers installed to update.

 ## Issues
 Feel free to open issues, they are being looked at.
 If opening an issue please verify there is not already an open issue for the same thing.